Digital Photography Advanced Course SyllabusCourse Description:

 Students Role:Students are expected to conduct themselves in a responsiblemanner that reflects sound ethics, honor, and good citizenship.It is the student’s responsibility to maintain academic honestyand integrity and to manifest their commitment to the goals ofCTHS through their conduct and behavior.
 Students are expectedto abide by all EMSISD policies and regulations.
 Any form of academicdishonesty, or inappropriate conduct by students or applicants mayresult in penalties ranging from warning to referral, as deemedappropriate by CTHS and or the instructor.

-Classroom Rules and Procedures are located on the teacher's website.
+Classroom Rules and Expectations are located on the teacher's website.

 Communication:Throughout this course students will need to be in close contact with their instructor and fellow students.
 Students are expected to communicate via email and electronic discussion boards.
 Therefore,students should plan on checking email at least three times a week, and participate in the discussion boards during the weeks they are live.Instructors strongly encourage and welcome open communication.
 Clear,consistent, and proactive communication will ensure a successful experience in this course.
 It is the student’s responsibility to notify the instructor immediately, if and when a personal situation occurs, that affects his/her performance in this class.
 Being proactive with communication will result in a quick solution to any problems that may occur.